nimaid/LPHK/README.md

 * `vol_up`

 ## Known Issues / Troubleshooting [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
-* The USB connection on the Launchpads, quite frankly, suck.
+* The USB connection on the Launchpads, quite frankly, sucks.
 If the angle is wrong, the Launchpad may receive power, but will not be able to transmit or receive data.
 While using the Launchpad, if you wiggle the connection somehow, it will straight up break the MIDI library I use.
 You will have to do the following:
   * Click on "Launchpad > Disconnect from Launchpad xxx..."
   * Unplug your Launchpad and wait about 5 seconds for the capacitors inside the Launchpad to drain.
-(It stays powered for a few seconds after losing it's connection, we want it dead as a doorknob)
+(It stays powered for a few seconds after losing its connection, we want it dead as a doorknob)
   * Connect the Launchpad via USB
     * If you see the rainbow wipe effect and are left with no lights on, the connection is good
     * If the pad has psychedelic waves of colors exploding everywhere, it is getting power but cannot transmit or receive data.
 Try again, maybe with a different cable